 10 things to know about the US midterm elections

-Mid-term elections will be held in the United States on November XNUMX.
-Although they receive less attention than the presidential ones, they are important - their outcome can affect both local politics and the political alignment in Congress and, under certain conditions, the future of President Donald Trump and the entire country.
-This blog by the Voice of America journalist Tatyana Vorozhko is about who the Americans choose, what are the chances of Democrats and Republicans to get a majority in Congress, under what conditions an impeachment procedure can be initiated, who Ukrainians vote for, and other features of this election campaign.
+Midterm elections will be held in the United States on November 6th.
+Although they receive less attention than presidential ones, they are important—their outcome could affect local politics, the political landscape in Congress and, under certain conditions, the future of President Donald Trump and the entire country.
+This blog by Voice of America journalist Tatyana Vorozhko is about who the Americans are choosing, what are the chances of Democrats and Republicans getting a majority in Congress, under what conditions can impeachment proceedings be initiated, who Ukrainians are voting for and other features of this election campaign.

 Фото: Depositphotos